verybigdata/verybigdata.github.io/_posts/2017-05-01-uk-general-election-2017-powered-by-python.md

 ---
 header-img: "img/parliment.jpeg"
 ---
 For anyone like me who wants to do DIY election analysis, first step is to get the data and make it ready for analysis.
 This is a time consuming part of the process and sadly it's also must do part.
-According to oppinion polls most important subject in this election is brexit, given that referandum result and 2015 general election results are vital for any analysis.
-In this post I will demonstrade how did I get the data and what did I do to clean it.
-It's important partially because I made this datasets public so anyone whom whishes to do their own anlysis can use clean and reliable data.
+According to opinion polls most important subject in this election is brexit, given that referendum result and 2015 general election results are vital for any analysis.
+In this post I will demonstrate how did I get the data and what did I do to clean it.
+It's important partially because I made this datasets public so anyone whom wishes to do their own analysis can use clean and reliable data.

-Data souce for general election is from electoral commisions [website](http://www.electoralcommission.org.uk/our-work/our-research/electoral-data) and for referandum result its from [wikipedia](https://en.wikipedia.org/wiki/Results_of_the_United_Kingdom_European_Union_membership_referendum,_2016) and the reason why I choose wikipedia is that electoral commition doesn't have a result by constituency.
-If you dont want to be involve with data wrangling then you can get the end product of this process from my Github repo [here.](https://github.com/bbuluttekin/election_data_2017)
+Data source for general election is from electoral commission [website](http://www.electoralcommission.org.uk/our-work/our-research/electoral-data) and for referendum result its from [wikipedia](https://en.wikipedia.org/wiki/Results_of_the_United_Kingdom_European_Union_membership_referendum,_2016) and the reason why I choose wikipedia is that electoral commission doesn't have a result by constituency.
+If you don't want to be involve with data wrangling then you can get the end product of this process from my Github repo [here.](https://github.com/bbuluttekin/election_data_2017)

-Let's get the open source librarys I used and take a peak at the data.
+Let's get the open source libraries I used and take a peak at the data.

 ```python